 Q – How long is it recommended for the company to carry out the sampling if the levels are constantly in the slight dust category?

 A – Following international and South African trends, we recommend dropping the frequency of sampling to one sample every quarter.
 Sample for one month in the middle of each of the four seasons.
-This will continue the sine curve trend data so that the company will be able to have an up to date history of their fall-out data.
+This will continue the sine curve trend data so that the company will be able to have an up-to-date history of its fall-out data.
 So long as the results remain in the slight dust category, we don’t see how any inspection authority could have a problem with this.
-It would be reasonable to only sample in the dry season, but from our experience we have found that to have a yearly trend going back a number of years is very valuable.
+It would be reasonable to only sample in the dry season, but from our experience, we have found that having a yearly trend going back a number of years is very valuable.

 Q – How far must the DustWatch unit be placed from the dust source?